Early learning and childcare places

 - Council nurseries

-- Moving your child to a different facility
+- Moving your child to a different nursery setting

 - Delaying entry to primary one

-All 3 and 4 year olds are eligible to get a funded part-time place at a council nursery, or funding towards a place at a partner provider (private nurseries and playgroups that we have an agreement with).
+All 3 and 4 year olds are eligible to get a funded part-time place at a council nursery, or funding towards a place at a funded provider (private nurseries and playgroups that we have an agreement with).
 Some children younger than age 3 may also be eligible.
-Funding comes from Scottish Government and covers up to 600 hours of free early learning and childcare each term year (around 16 hours a week).

-Not all private nurseries and playgroups are partner providers and there is no funding towards places they offer.
-View list of funded nurseries and playgroups.
+Not all private nurseries, playgroups and childminders are funded providers and there is no funding towards places they offer.
+You can view funded nurseries and playgroups in our application booklet.

 Council nurseries are attached to primary schools but there is no guarantee your child will be able to stay at that school for their primary education.
 Your child can attend a nursery outwith your primary school zone.

-We have an agreement with some private nurseries and playgroups.
-They offer free hours through Scottish Government funding and the same standard of early learning as council nurseries.
+We have an agreement with some private nurseries, playgroups and registered childminders, known as funded providers.
+They offer funded hours through Scottish Government funding at the same standard of learning as council nurseries.

-Playgroups are known as informal nurseries with more casual approach.
-Just like council nurseries they only provide part time sessions (either morning or afternoon) outside school holidays.
-Sessions are limited to the free hours available through funding.
+Playgroups are known as informal nurseries with a more casual approach.
+They tend to only provide part time sessions (either morning or afternoon) outside school holidays.
+Sessions are limited to the funded hours available.
 They don't offer additional hours that you can pay for.

-If you would like to move your child to a different facility, discuss it with your child's current nursery or playgroup first.
-Early Years team will then give you a transfer request form to complete and return to them.
-This would be subject to availability at the requested facility.
+If you would like to move your child to a different facility, discuss it with your child's current nursery or playgroup in the first instance.
+The Early Years team will then give you a transfer request form to complete and return to them.
+Transfer will normally only be granted in exceptional circumstances.